Did you have a close encounter with a large truck on the road? Perhaps you want to prepare yourself in case the worst happens.

 If you have been involved in a truck-related accident, contact a tractor trailer accident lawyer immediately.
 More importantly, choose a lawyer who has experience in truck accident cases.

-This article will highlight various trucking accidents in greater detail.
+This article will highlight 3 types of trucking accidents in greater detail.
 Let’s explore.

 A jackknife occurs when the truck folds in on itself.
 As a result, the cab turns at a 90-degree angle.